Jan 22 IT Procurement Essentials for Hardware Maintenance RFPs: Part Three of Three

 XSi Cisco Lifecycle & Asset Assurance – New Service Announced in 2019!

-Mark joined XSi in 2019, following a 25-year career in business development and sales & marketing leadership at SSCS, a Houston-based global provider of Third-Party Maintenance (which was acquired in October 2018).
+Mark joined XSi in 2019, following a 25-year career in business development, then sales & marketing leadership at SSCS, a Houston-based global provider of Third-Party Maintenance (which was acquired in October 2018).
 During his tenure at SSCS, Mark helped establish a unique service-focused infrastructure model, which helped grow several Fortune 100 accounts, but also contributed to client retention – often greater than 10 years.
-In addition to being a co-founder of Cast Iron Outcomes (an IT consultancy), Mark now leads business development for the commercial division of XSi, with a focus on IT (data center hardware and networking) maintenance business growth within the United States.
+In addition to being a co-founder of Cast Iron Outcomes (an IT consultancy), Mark now leads business development for the commercial division of XSi, with a focus on IT maintenance business growth within the United States.
 A lifelong resident of Houston, Mark is an accomplished bass guitarist and pianist, a vocalist with the church choir, and has active interests in golf, sailing, tennis, cooking, literature, trends in humor, movies of all genres, time spent with his son, his daughter and a great group of friends.